VarboxInternational/docs/vendor-files.md

 > If you're using a vcs tool you should **NOT** ignore this directory.

-All assets published by the platform are only used for styling the `admin panel`.
-You're not required to include any css or js in your frontend.
+All assets published by the platform are only used for styling the admin panel.
+You're not required to include any platform related css or javascript in your frontend.

 > The asset files are already compiled using <a href="https://laravel.com/docs/7.x/mix" target="_blank">Laravel Mix</a>.